Art Fund

 I began my physical visualisation with rapid sketching, using Crazy 8's to generate ideas - these ideas help build structures for the IA blueprints.
 This were then iterated upon heavily in Figma, with user feedback.

-I proposed a task to a few participants.
-Using my wireframes - Find a review for an event.
+I then proposed a task to a user - using a rough prototype, find a review for an event.
 Once completed they reverted with feedback on what they felt could be improved.

 Matt